bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

 The other ones look very similar as you can imagine.
-We\'ve got **slideupbox**, we\'ve got **slidedownbox**, and we\'ve got **slide toggle** and they all work very similarly.
-I can actually copy that, paste it, and I recommend you type it actually, but for expedience sake, I\'m going to just copy and paste it and change this to slidedownbox.
+We&apos;ve got **slideupbox**, we&apos;ve got **slidedownbox**, and we&apos;ve got **slide toggle** and they all work very similarly.
+I can actually copy that, paste it, and I recommend you type it actually, but for expedience sake, I&apos;m going to just copy and paste it and change this to slidedownbox.
 This is going to be **SlideDown** and I can choose an amount of time.
-We\'re going to do two seconds, something like that.
+We&apos;re going to do two seconds, something like that.
 We have a longer time.

-Now, when you\'re working with animation, one thing to be aware of is that, there is such a thing as **easing**.
+Now, when you&apos;re working with animation, one thing to be aware of is that, there is such a thing as **easing**.
 An animation can run and it will run for the period of time.
-This animation will run over two seconds, but it can run the exact same amount over those two seconds, which is **linear easing**, meaning that it\'s the same speed at the beginning as it is at the end or you can change the **easing** such that it goes faster at the beginning and slower at the end or slower at the beginning and then speeds up towards the end of the animation, or you
+This animation will run over two seconds, but it can run the exact same amount over those two seconds, which is **linear easing**, meaning that it&apos;s the same speed at the beginning as it is at the end or you can change the **easing** such that it goes faster at the beginning and slower at the end or slower at the beginning and then speeds up towards the end of the animation, or you